Sexual Trauma Healing

 - What do you think about S&M, crossdressing etc?

 - Where did you learn about those ideas?
-Was it a healthy vs unhealthy way?
+Was it a ‘healthy’ vs. ‘unhealthy’ in sex for you?

-Write down 3 experiences that most informed your relationship with your body and sexual body, positive or negative, – media, sports, family, community, peers, religion
+Write down 3 experiences that had the most impact on your relationship with your body and sexual body, positive or negative, – media, sports, family, community, peers, religion

 Pay attention to where in your body you feel aroused.
 You can put a mat on the floor for this exercise and lie down on it on your back with your knees bent.
 Notice sensations in your body, try to sink into your body and to the floor.
 Drop your breath to your belly and breath deeply, take 3 deep breaths before beginning the next part of the exercise.
 Now rock your pelvis forward and backward.
 Then try to tuck your pubic bone towards your belly button and then back towards the ground and arch your back.
 This looks and feels like sexual motion.
 Slowly continue to rock your pelvis back and forth.
 Do this for at least 3 minutes.

 You may have all kinds of responses to this.
 You might feel sexually aroused.
 Great!
-You might notice that you float out or you are noticing something else.
+You might notice that you get emotional or you that are noticing something else.
 Do not let this drive your attention away from the sensations in your body.
 Your emotional response to this exercise will give you information about what in you need to heal.
 You may cry or get angry.
 Let that come too.

 Now match your breathing to the pelvic movement.
 Breath in as you arch your back and breathe out as you bring your pubic bone towards your belly button.
 You can try increasing the speed of rocking,